LiveOrDevTrying/IdentityServer4-Angular-.NET-5-WebAPI-Boilerplate/README.md

               options.ClientSecret = "";
           });
       ```
+    * In production, you will need to change these Uris to match the domain / Uri where the [IdentityServer4](https://github.com/IdentityServer/IdentityServer4) server and [Asp.NET 5 WebAPI](https://dotnet.microsoft.com/apps/aspnet/apis) are hosted.
   * **Microsoft**
     * Login to [Azure portal - App Registrations](https://go.microsoft.com/fwlink/?linkid=2083908) and create a new app registration.
-Specify the app registration name and add the appropraite `Redirect Uri` (e.g. set it as `Web`, and for development, the uri is either http://localhost:5000/signin-microsoft or https://localhost:5001/signin-microsoft).
+Specify the app registration name and add the appropriate `Redirect Uri` (e.g. set it as `Web`, and for development, the Uri is either http://localhost:5000/signin-microsoft or https://localhost:5001/signin-microsoft).
 Click `Register`.
 Make note of the `Application (client) ID` - you will need this in the next step.
 On the left, click on `Certificates & secrets`.
 Under `Client Secrets`, add a new `Client secret` and take note of the value - you will need this in the next step.
     * In the [IdentityServer4](https://github.com/IdentityServer/IdentityServer4) server project **Startup.cs** `ConfigureServices()` method, uncomment the following lines and add in the `Client Id` and `Client Secret` you retrieved in the previous step:

       ``` c#